-1.1 Introduction
+1 Introduction

-Statistical problems where 'the number of things you don't know is one of the things you don't know' are ubiquitous in statistical modelling.
-They arise both in traditional modelling situations such as variable selection in regression, and in more novel methodologies such as object recognition, signal processing, and Bayesian nonparametrics.
-All such 'trans-dimensional' problems can be formulated generically, sometimes with a little ingenuity, as a matter of joint inference about a model indicator k and a parameter vector θ_k , where the model indicator determines the dimension n_k of the parameter, but this dimension varies from model to model.
+Problems where 'the number of things you don't know is one of the things you don't know' seem to be ubiquitous in statistical modelling, both in traditional modelling situations, such as variable selection in regression, and in more novel methodologies, such as object recognition, signal processing, and Bayesian nonparametrics.
+A feature of all such problems is that they can be addressed using the basic formulation of model determination or choice.